 Who We Are

-The Joint Office of Energy and Transportation (Joint Office) team has deep expertise in zero-emission transportation infrastructure.
-The Joint Office team also helps coordinate and leverage expertise between the U.S. Department of Energy and the U.S. Department of Transportation to further progress on zero-emission transportation infrastructure.
+The Joint Office of Energy and Transportation (Joint Office) team has deep expertise in zero-emission transportation and refueling infrastructure.
+The Joint Office team also helps coordinate and leverage expertise between the U.S. Department of Energy and the U.S. Department of Transportation to address technical barriers to zero-emission transportation infrastructure.
 The following people are key contacts for the Joint Office.

 To request technical assistance or ask a general question, contact us.